oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_Transformer_AMX_bfloat16_MixedPrecision/README.md

 ## Prerequisites

-This sample code work on **Sapphire Rapids** only.
+>**Note**: The code in the sample works on 4th Gen Intel® Xeon® processors (formerly Sapphire Rapids) only.

 | Optimized for             | Description
 |:---                       |:---
 | OS                        | Ubuntu* 20.04
-| Hardware                  | Sapphire Rapids
+| Hardware                  | 4th Gen Intel® Xeon® processors
 | Software                  | Intel® AI Analytics Toolkit (AI Kit)

-The sample assumes Intel® Optimization for TensorFlow is installed.
+The sample assumes Intel® Optimization for TensorFlow* is installed.
 (See the [Intel® Optimization for TensorFlow* Installation Guide](https://www.intel.com/content/www/us/en/developer/articles/guide/optimization-for-TensorFlow-installation-guide.html) for more information.)

 ### For Local Development Environments